sherwingquiroz/sherwingquiroz/README.md

 - 💬 Ask me about quantum computing
 - 📫 How to reach me: sherwingquiroz.dev
 - 😄 Pronouns: Cluster
-- ⚡ Fun fact: My nickname the tamer of artificial intelligence, comes from videogames glitch
+- ⚡ Fun fact: My nickname the tamer of artificial intelligence comes from videogames glitch

+### Looking for Inspiration
+- [ ] Learn to click?
+Practice here.
+- [x] Evolve one level
+  - [ ] New Skill